YarBurArt/EAGLE/README.md

 ## Requirements

-So far, this has been tested on `Kali Linux` and `Parrot OS`.
+So far, this has been tested on latest `Kali Linux` and `Parrot OS`.
 Debian may need to build new python [from source](https://docs.python.org/3/using/unix.html#building-python
 ).

 The main requirement is `python3.13` and above.